 Being interviewed on camera can be a nerve wracking experience.
 Many people are worried about how they will look, sound and how they will answer questions.
-It’s the video productions teams job to make sure you look and sounds great, so you can concentrate on just answering the questions.
+It’s the job of the video productions teams crew to make sure you look and sounds great, so you can concentrate on just answering the questions.

 In order to give your Melbourne production team the best material possible, here’s some quick tips on how to deliver the best responses possible.